 The protagonist Rachael McManus is a highly educated ‘knowledge worker’ in the Wellington bureaucracy, bouncing between agencies.
 After a confusing interview process, she lands a job at the ‘Alarm and Response Ministry’—a parody of the SIS.
-Everyone knows that the SIS was a purposeless and pointless organisation after the Cold War ended, and seized upon Bush-era terrorism fears in order to justify its existence.
+Everyone knows that the SIS was a purposeless and pointless organisation after the Cold War ended, and seized upon Bush-era terrorism fears and Islamaphobia in order to justify its existence.
 This is usually looked at from a structural perspective, not from one of personal experience, which is where A Briefcase comes in.

 Her induction involves signing a bunch of complicated non-disclosure agreements before she’s dropped straight into an investigation of a suspected ISIS terrorist with no training or support on the job.
 As she struggles to figure out what’s expected of her, she also has to deal with being the only woman in the room surrounded by of a bunch of Pakeha idiots, mysoginists and workplace bullies, who stumble around messing most things up and being generally awful.